Frexom/KannaSucre/README.md

 </div>

-This repository is the source code of a Discord bot created from scratch my myself.
+This repository is the source code of a Discord bot created from scratch by myself.
 It can do a variety of things, and I'm updating it regulary by adding new commands, languages, etc...
 At the moment, the bot is available in English and French, but i'm looking for foreign people to help me translate the bot!

 ## Commands